seyit-tekce/Dev.Store/src/Dev.Store.Web/wwwroot/libs/to-regex-range/README.md

 * regex for matching `1` through `555` => `/([1-9]|[1-9][0-9]|[1-4][0-9]{2}|5[0-4][0-9]|55[0-5])/` (maybe not...)
 * regex for matching `0001` through `5555` => `/(0{3}[1-9]|0{2}[1-9][0-9]|0[1-9][0-9]{2}|[1-4][0-9]{3}|5[0-4][0-9]{2}|55[0-4][0-9]|555[0-5])/` (okay, I get the point!)

-The numbers are contrived, but they're also really Multikart.
+The numbers are contrived, but they're also really basic.
 In the real world you might need to generate a regex on-the-fly for validation.

 **Learn more**